 The scenario depicts an infrastructure where you manage the environments: Development, Quality Assurance, Production and LifeTime.
 In this case you’ll have to install the Platform Server in each server of your infrastructure (front-ends and deployment controllers), and Service Center for each environment, to monitor them.
 You’ll also need to install LifeTime, the console to manage your infrastructure.
-Given its requirements, LifeTime should run in a dedicated environment.
-Installing LifeTime in an existing environment will not be supported from version OutSystems 11 onwards.
+Given its requirements, LifeTime must run in a dedicated environment.
+Installing LifeTime in an existing environment is not supported from version OutSystems 11 onwards.

 Since OutSystems runs on the cloud, it is possible to set-up your infrastructure with a mouse-click.
 You only have to install Service Studio and Integration Studio development tools to start developing and deploying your applications.
 Learn more at www.outsystems.com.